-Exhibit one album or notebook, either 8 1/2" x 11" or 12"x12", with a front and back cover.
+Exhibit one album or notebook, either 8 1⁄2" x 11" or 12"x12", with a front and back cover.
 The album/notebook must have a minimum of 4 pages (front and back, 8 sides), exhibited in page protectors.
 Intermediate level exhibitors must use a minimum of eight embellishments and tell a story with pictures and journaling.
-"Embellishments" are defined as the decorations using nature dyes also can be made using hand-made molds or broken into chunks for display.
+"Embellishments" are defined as the decorations or special details and features that add to a page and make it more visually appealing.
+Embellishments may include, but are not limited to, ribbon, clips, special lettering, etc.